TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.6.md

 ---

-They cut their provender in the field; And they glean the vintage of the wicked.
+They cut their provender in the field.
+They glean the vineyard of the wicked.